flowering-willow/interaction/README.md

 # readme
-Hi, I'm Willow
+Hi, Willow here

-i like to be called Aurora, Cryo and Flower too
+we like to be called Aurora, Cryo and Flower too, also preferably our fictkins

-i go by they\them and she\her (they\them preferred)
+we go by we\them and she\her (she\them preferred)

 many hyperfixations lelele

 self-diagnosed ADHD

 PLEASE C+H AND INT, THATS MY COMF

+fictkins: cricket, blixer, orchestraful

 <3: G, A, J, A, A, R, F